Plumsail/helpdesk-docs/source/User Guide/Reports.rst

 By date
 ~~~~~~~

 Here you can see two timelines.
-Vertical axis represents amount of
+The vertical axis represents an amount of
-tickets, horizontal axis represents date of ticket creation.
+tickets, the horizontal axis represents a date of ticket creation.

 Created by category
-   Shows amount of tickets created within a specific
+   Shows the amount of tickets created within a specific
    category and a specified interval (Ticket field “Category”).

 Created/Resolved
-   Shows amount of tickets created and amount of tickets
+   Shows the amount of tickets created and the amount of tickets
    resolved within specified interval.

 |by-date|